photonstorm/lazer/worklog.md

 * KeyCombo could have option to ignore control keys (shift, arrows, etc), or limit to specific range
 * KeyCombo could allow you to set the combo in any order (not just start to finish)

+### 14th December 2015

+Monday's are always business admin days - when I usually spend time queuing up news for the Phaser site, answering support email and so on.
+However in order to move forwards with some areas of Lazer it's important I get a solid, if minimal, transform component nailed very quickly, so that is the focus of my remaining time today.

+### 11th December 2015

+Today was spent mostly experimenting with different ways of representing a 2D affine transform in Lazer.
+Every library appears to have its own way of handling this.

+Pixi for example uses a single Pixi Matrix object which isn't touched until the `updateTransform` call and then integrates local Sprite properties such as rotation and position.
+This works well for Pixi but won't work for 3D content (where rotations should be represented by quaternions rather than floats).

+Other libraries do it differently of course.
+CAAT for example uses 3 different anchors, one for translation, one for rotation and another for scale.
+Each CAAT Actor also carries a model view matrix and a world view matrix with it (plus Inversed copies of each).
+So it's a pretty heavy bundle of properties to say the least, but the flexibility is fantastic as a result.

+In Unity literally everything is based on a Transform component, and they have a huge number of properties: local position, rotation, scale and world level versions.
+As well as local, parent and root transform references and more.
+Very powerful and equally expensive, except they can get away with it as they compile to native.
+They of course also are 3D in nature, so quat based rotation objects, vec3s and much larger matrices than 2D libraries need.

+After a lot of research it's clear there is no straight winner here.
+There are benefits to each approach and downsides as well.
+I think it has shown me that Lazer shouldn't assume to say "use this Transform component and nothing else", because that is clearly not the right approach.
+Based on this I think it makes a lot of sense to create a few smaller 2D based Transform components: maybe a Pixi compatible one and a more powerful CAAT influenced one.
+But to also remember that we need to address 3D too, so to avoid generic naming conventions like 'Transform' and instead keep it namespaced away into its own 2d subset.

 ### 10th December 2015

 Added Canvas functions for BeginPath, ClosePath, Save, Restore and Pattern.